Jamaica residents concerned about migrants

 “Creedmoor doesn’t house a lot of people with mental health issues anymore — they still have a section over there — but it is a large enough piece of property where it takes you forever to get out of there.
 So why couldn’t you house them over there.
 Those people got together with their community board and the Queens Borough President at a press conference.”

+Mayor Adams announced on Wednesday that Creedmoor will house up to 1,000 single men as the number of asylum seekers in the city now surpasses 56,200.

+The city will construct a HERRC in a parking lot within Creedmoor, the mayor said.

-Thirty minutes into Saturday’s rally, City Council Majority Whip Selvena Brooks-Powers (D-Laurelton), joined the assembly and read a statement on from City Council Speaker Adrienne Adams (D-Jamaica), whose district encompasses the hotel.
+Thirty minutes into Saturday’s rally, City Council Majority Whip Selvena Brooks-Powers (D-Laurelton) joined the assembly and read a statement from City Council Speaker Adrienne Adams (D-Jamaica), whose district encompasses the hotel.

 “I understand the concerns around the quality and the availability of services of those who are in the care of shelter facilities and the impact those facilities have on our neighborhoods,” Brooks-Powers read.
 “Southeast Queens has shown compassion ... [but] it can’t be left standing alone on a national and citywide responsibility.
 We need the federal government’s assistance and the city to find the solution on shelter and housing on an equitable basis across all five boroughs.”